 Any more than a few RFID-tagged UIDs in a shipment create a challenge that specialized software is designed to overcome.
 Mil-Pac products such as the MIL-Comply Shipper support traditional DFARS-compliant DD250 forms that can also be submitted electronically to WAWF.

-A specialized WAWF version of the DD250 (WA250) includes unique fields that simplify preparation of WAWF Receiving Reports, Invoices and Combos.
+A specialized WAWF version of the DD250, the WA250, includes unique fields that simplify preparation of WAWF Receiving Reports, Invoices and Combos.
 Both forms fully support UID submission and can automate Mil-Std-129 labeling, including UID and RFID.
-Intrinsic address and parts databases makes completing forms with common deliverables a snap with our easy to use intuitive software.
-The WA250 version is often used in automating WAWF invoicing because it includes key settings such as LPO, COC, Fast Pay that affect invoice preparation but are not included on the traditional DD250.
-This is because they came about after the DD250 had already been replaced by WAWF automation.
+Printing RFID data on the forms is optional, and for some shipments with numerous tags, using the separate MIL-Comply RFID Pack Report may be better.
+The WA250 version is often used in WAWF invoice automation because it includes key settings such as LPO, COC, Fast Pay that are required for invoice preparation, but are not found on the traditional DD250.
+This is due to an expansion by Wide Area Workflow of the data exchanged for defense shipments.

 The use of the DD250 as merely a report, rather than as an official procurement instrument, is the relaxation of rules around its use.
 Gone is the prohibition for printing information that runs over a block boundary.
-This is essential for printing IUIDs, which at their maximum length of fifty characters can easily exceed the width of the DD250 Block 16.
+This is essential for printing IUIDs, which at their maximum length of fifty characters easily exceed the width of Block 16 on a DD250 .